Learning Characteristics of Reverse Quaternion Neural Network: Conclusion

 \section{Conclusion}

-In this paper, we proposed a new multi-layer feedforward quaternion neural network model architecture, the Reverse Quaternion Neural Network, utilizing the non-commutative nature of quaternion multiplication, and investigated its learning characteristics.
-Comparing the results of the experiments on convergence speed and the rotational generalization performance with the traditional models, it was found that the learning speed of the Reverse Quaternion Neural Network is similar to that of the conventional quaternion neural network, but the Reverse Quaternion Neural Network has a different generalization on rotation.
+In this paper, we proposed a new neuron structure for multi-layer feedforward quaternion neural networks called the Reverse Quaternion Neural Network (RQNN), which leverages the non-commutative property of quaternion multiplication, and investigated its learning characteristics.
+Through comparative analysis with conventional models in lines rotation tasks, we found that the RQNN exhibited distinct generalization capabilities.
+Furthermore, our experiments with 3D object rotation tasks using ModelNet10 demonstrated that while the QNN and the RQNN architectures achieved similar performance metrics, they developed fundamentally different learning representations and strategies.

-As a future challenge, it is important to further investigate the learning representation characteristics of the RQNN.
-In this paper, relatively simple experiments were conducted, and differences in behavior were identified, but it is necessary to explore the potential of the RQNN through experiments using more complex learning datasets.
-Moreover, regarding the generalization performance on rotation, it is also necessary to investigate from a theoretical perspective.
-By mathematical analyses, it would be clarified in which areas the RQNN has advantages compared to traditional models.